-Arising out of the work put in place on enacting updated statistics legislation (GOV2) and on the NSDS, other actions may include implementing formal mechanisms for coordination and data exchange such as dedicated staff, IT infrastructure, training/strengthening capacity of staff across the NSS and preparation of MOUs for data exchange within the NSS.
-The establishment and functioning of Statistics Advisory Councils or inter-agency committees should also be implemented if these are deemed necessary in the governance arrangements to enhance collaboration and data-sharing.
+Arising out of the work put in place on enacting updated statistics legislation of countries (GOV2) and on the NSDS, other actions can include implementing the formal mechanisms for coordination and data exchange such as dedicated staff, IT infrastructure, training/strengthening capacity of staff across the NSS and preparation of MOUs for data exchange within the NSS.
+The establishment and functioning of Statistics Advisory Councils or inter-agency committees may also be implemented if these are deemed necessary in the governance arrangements to enhance collaboration and data-sharing.

 In addition, the actions under this strategic priority should facilitate the review and validation of statistical processes in the NSS, as a cross-fertilisation with the area on Standards and Harmonisation, inclusive of validation of surveys and administrative data collection processes to ensure that they are methodologically sound, in accordance with the CQAF and other relevant standards.
-The actions under the priority area, Advocacy and Communication that focus on issues pertaining to the value of administrative data can support and encourage collaboration in the sharing of data.
+The actions under the priority area, Advocacy and Communication that focus on issues pertaining to promoting the value of statistics can support and encourage collaboration in the sharing of data.

-Therefore, the actions across priority areas should result in good governance of the CSS and realise the benefits of effective coordination in the reduction of the gaps in official statistics and improvement in its quality including timeliness.
+Therefore, the integrated approach in the application of actions across priority areas should result in good governance of the CSS and realise the benefits of effective coordination in the reduction of the gaps in official statistics and improvement in its quality including timeliness.